Phala-Network/phala-wiki-next/content/en-us/mine/solo/1-2-confidential-level-evaluation.md

 Once Phala is open for developers to deploy their apps, there will be an option for them to choose which tiers they will accept.
 Since Tier 1, 2, 3 have better security, they can potentially get higher chance to win the confidential contract assignment.
 However, Tier 4, 5 are useful in other use cases, and therefore can be a more economic choice for the developers.

-If your miner is in tier 4 or 5, please check the FAQ page for potential fixes.
+If your worker is in tier 4 or 5, please check the FAQ page for potential fixes.